 Methods of Anonymous Torrenting

 Safety and speed really relies on using a Virtual Private Network (VPN) provider to both encrypt your download and shield your IP address from any prying eyes.
+The best VPN for torrenting depends on a variety of reasons including speed and security.
 Most of these are pretty easy to use, simply click a button to connect then start your torrent client and everything should be protected.

 There are some important caveats though: